healeycodes/healeycodes.com/posts/porting-niceware-to-rust.md

 Also see [Publishing on crates.io](https://www.notion.so/Porting-niceware-to-Rust-61d4c51d907a4b3bb8e845063dc7e3e1#e514d9aaa0c7432398fb472e92be4c41).

-I'm not sure who is downloading [my crate](https://crates.io/crates/rust-niceware) but I'd appreciate any thoughts/issues on [healeycodes/rust-niceware](https://github.com/healeycodes/rust-niceware) to help me improve at Rust :)
+I'm not sure who is downloading [my small crate](https://crates.io/crates/rust-niceware) but I'd appreciate any thoughts/issues on [healeycodes/rust-niceware](https://github.com/healeycodes/rust-niceware) to help me improve at Rust :)